 Creative New Zealand

-By differentiating art forms with colour — notably, the only use of colour within the UI, other than gold, black and white — and by remembering the users’ artform preference, from the top-level Find Funding page down through all levels of the site, the content is personalised to individual artists.
+By differentiating art forms with colour — notably, the only use of colour within the user interface, other than gold, black and white — and by remembering the users’ artform preference, from the top-level Find Funding page down through all levels of the site, the content is personalised to individual artists.

-Almost all content was rewritten and restructured in a way that allows for vast chunks to be turned on/off depending on the art form identified, and the device being currently used.
+Almost all content was rewritten and restructured in a way that allows for vast chunks to be turned on/off depending on the art form identified, and the device being used.
 Mobile-friendly accordioning of long pages provides super-quick navigation of otherwise extensive information.

 The site is largely sans imagery — a challenge for one of NZ’s most notable creative brands.
 The layout uses negative space and a strong typographic system to provide a prestigious impression, whilst remaining user-friendly.
 The semi-unconventional, and technically complex left-hand navigation system provides a touch of the unexpected — and to increase performance, is reused identically across all screen widths.